PeterCalifano/pyTorchAutoForge/README.md

 # pyTorchAutoForge
 Custom library based on raw PyTorch to automate DNN development, tracking and deployment, tightly integrated with MLflow and Optuna.
+The package also includes functions to export and load models to/from ONNx format, as well as a MATLAB wrapper class for model evaluation.

 # Quick installation (bash)
 1) Clone the repository